DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 In a lot of cases it will be usefull to define a DocRoot for the projekt.
 So the public files will be stored there and all other, like vendor, are outside.

-This feature is new in the CmsComposerInstaller since 1.2.2.
+This feature is new in the CmsComposerInstaller since 1.2.2. and enabled by default.

-To use this Feature, you has to create the project from the htdocs62 branch like this:

-    $ composer create-project dmk/typo3-composer-webroot my-project-webroot dev-htdocs62

 ### Add Extensions